an-owl/hootux/README.md

    - I'd like to use an ARC algorithm, but it seems a bit over my head.
  - ANSI support
    - This will require creating a font module using bitmaps not rasters
+     - Just take a font from Linux and use `bindgen`
  - VFS
    - Support FAT filesystems
    - EXT too maybe?